Immigration And the Economy

 By the end of this session, students will be able to:

-- Critically analyze at least 2 current issues that affect the macro economy.
+• Critically analyze at least two current issues that affect the macro economy.

 Classmate’s response

 But what about the economy?
 Do they take our jobs?
 Sometimes.
 This can be seen in our texts’ argument that immigration helps the economy.
 They, on average, work harder for less money.
-They have lower unemployment than native born citizens (Bonello & Lobo, 2015, pp. 137).
+They have lower unemployment than native-born citizens (Bonello & Lobo, 2015, pp. 137).
 Do they use our hospitals and food assistance for free?
 Sometimes.
-Immigrants see higher levels of no health insurance, poverty, food stamps, Medicaid (Boneello & Lobo, 2015, pp. 142).
+Immigrants see higher levels of no health insurance, poverty, food stamps, and Medicaid (Boneello & Lobo, 2015, pp. 142).
 Government and hospital assistance is afforded to many working immigrants.
-Costs often covered by employers is transferred to tax-payers and hospital-bill-payers.
+Costs often covered by employers are transferred to tax-payers and hospital bill-payers.
 While this is a drag on better businesses, it does allow cheaper businesses to grow.
 The work ethic of immigrants might also inspire some low-achieving natives to work hard as well.
 The net economic impact is hard to quantify, but I lean towards immigrants not always benefiting the economy.
-This point is moot to me because we should welcome and love immigrants anyway.
+This point is moot because we should welcome and love immigrants anyway.

 Reference